What Does a Data Management Specialist Do?

 • Multitasking skills

-According to Glassdoor, a data management specialist in the US earns an average of $68,687 per year, with entry-level data management specialist salaries averaging about $55,780 [2].
+According to Glassdoor, the estimated median total pay for data management specialists in the US is $78,000 per year, with entry-level data management specialist salaries averaging about $68,000 [2].
+These figures include base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
 In addition to solid earning potential, this profession also shows promising demand.

 Article sources